RyanT2004/MEE342-Group-9/phase2/phase2.md

 #### Operating Torque = $\frac{P}{ω}$ = $\frac{1000}{248.7}$ = 40.31 N.m
 </div>

-**Bearing Load Check**
+# <ins>**Bearing Load Check**</ins>

 The bearing load check was performed to determine the reaction forces generated by the meshing gears.
 Given the 70-tooth total count for each gear pair and the helical tooth geometry, we calculated the combined radial and axial thrust loads that must be supported by the transmission housing.
 We compared these loads to the dynamic ratings of our selected bearings to ensure they can maintain shaft alignment during the 2000 RPM operational phase.
 The results indicate that the bearings are correctly positioned to distribute these loads evenly, preventing shaft deflection that could lead to gear misalignment or housing wear.

-**Global Safety Overview**
+# <ins>**Global Safety Overview**</ins>

 In conclusion, the Shift Happens transmission design successfully balances high performance with structural safety.
-By integrating a 6-speed gear range with ratios from 0.4 to 1.1875, we achieved the necessary output torque of 1781.25 N.m while maintaining a compact form factor.
+By integrating a 6-speed gear range with ratios from 0.4 to 1.1875, we achieved the necessary output torque of 593.75 N.m while maintaining a compact form factor.
 Every component, from the 2.5 mm module gears to the optimized 20 mm shafts, was verified through both analytical AGMA formulas and fatigue assessments.
 This multi-layered analysis confirms that the final assembly is not only capable of meeting the project's torque requirements but is also durable enough for long-term functional use in a prototype environment.

 eff = efficiency factor (assumed to be 100%)
-T<sub>initial</sub> = initial torque from the input rod (1500 N.m)
+T<sub>initial</sub> = initial torque from the input rod (500 N.m)

 <div align="center">